30 Day Paleo: Day Sixteen – Know Why Source of Food Matters

 For produce, if you are eating the outside (leafy greens) go organic, and if you are tossing it (avocado) then you can skip organic.

-For protein powder, go with grass fed beef isolate.
+For protein powder, go with beef protein powder.
 Always eat real food if you can.

 For coffee, look for freshly roasted, high altitude beans from Central America.